iis-research-team/bench-analysis/README.md

 Place these files in the same directory as the `data_handler` module.
 The `normalize_data()` method automatically uses these configurations.

+## Reference Data

+`master_data.csv` is the baseline dataset used for statistical comparison.
+It should include:

+- A grouping column (e.g., `"Genre"` or `"Creation"`)
+- The same feature columns used for analysis

+It’s passed to `StatisticalAnalyzer` as `master_df` to:

+- Compare user data to reference groups
+- Identify key differences and generate similarity scores

 ## Usage

 ### 1. Data Preprocessing